 Illustrative examples of recent ex-post evaluations and how they were used follow:

-- An evaluation of alternative development program in Colombia found sustained organizations, infrastructure works and productive activities throughout the country.
+- An evaluation of found sustained organizations, infrastructure works and productive activities throughout the country.
 This 2014 ex-post evaluation has informed new USAID activities that seek to promote sustained outcomes in the areas of resilience and agriculture-led growth, post-conflict stabilization, and improved democracy, rights, and governance.

-- An evaluation of a water and sanitation program in Indonesia found not just sustained but increasing impacts post program.
+- An evaluation of a found not just sustained but increasing impacts post program.
 This ex-post evaluation has been used to refine work-plans under the current flagship water, sanitation, and hygiene (WASH) activity.
 It has also informed the development of USAID’s forthcoming Water and Development Implementation Plan, which places a new and greater emphasis on strengthening sector governance and finance.

-- An evaluation of a fiscal policy reform program in El Salvador found sustained impact on finance ministry operations and tax collection.
+- An evaluation of a found sustained impact on finance ministry operations and tax collection.
 The critical learning from this evaluation is that improved revenue compliance will, in some contexts, benefit from interventions that achieve a positive and self-reinforcing dynamic between legal and administrative fiscal reforms and IT know-how and technologies.
 USAID’s pivot towards Domestic Resource Mobilization (DRM) as part of the Agency’s vision for fostering country self-reliance is, in part, informed by this evaluation.

 Procedures for Incorporating Local Data and Feedback